cirosantilli/linux-cheat/net/README.md

 Some country ones have become generic: `.io` is a notable example, popular amongst startups as of 2014-03.
 Short, sounds good, reminds of IO input output.

-#dhcp
+#DHCP

 Dynamic host configuration protocol.

 <http://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>

 Application layer protocol that automatically assigns configurations to the hosts on a network, such as their IP.

 Default IANA ports: udp 67 and 68 (same as its less advanced and less common predecessor `BOOTP`)